opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/thing-xml.md

 ## Properties

-Solutions based on openHAB might require meta data from a device.
+Solutions based on _OpenSmartHouse_ might require meta data from a device.
 These meta data could include:

 - general device information, e.g. the device vendor, the device series or the model ID, ...